 Dr. Herzstein joined the U.S. Preventive Services Task Force in January 2012.

 Wanda K. Nicholson, M.D., M.P.H., M.B.A.

-Dr. Nicholson's research focuses on the epidemiology of chronic conditions in women, including gestational and type 2 diabetes, obesity, and depression.
-Dr. Nicholson has been an investigator on numerous grants for organizations such as the Health Resources and Services Administration, ACOG, and ADA.
+Dr. Nicholson's research focuses on the epidemiology of chronic conditions in women, including gestational and type 2 diabetes, obesity, and depression, and the use of technologies and social media to develop new models of care for these conditions.
+Dr. Nicholson has been a principal investigator on numerous grants for organizations such as the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Agency for Healthcare Research and Quality, Health Resources and Services Administration, ACOG, and American Diabetes Association (ADA).
 Through funding from ADA, Dr. Nicholson has developed a postpartum-specific weight loss intervention, “First Weight-loss Interventions after Delivery,” for women at risk for type 2 diabetes.
-Her articles have been published in the Journal of Women's Health, Maternal and Child Health Journal, and American Journal of Obstetrics and Gynecology, among others.
+Most recently, she has developed a Web-based program for management of gestational diabetes, termed the “Gestational Diabetes Management Program,” through funding from NIDDK.
+Her articles have been published in Obstetrics and Gynecology, the Journal of Women's Health, Maternal and Child Health Journal, and American Journal of Obstetrics and Gynecology, among others.

 Dr. Nicholson completed medical school and residency training at the University of North Carolina.
 Following residency, she completed the Robert Wood Johnson Clinical Scholars Program at the University of California, San Francisco.
 She earned her M.P.H. in epidemiology from the University of California, Berkeley and completed her M.B.A. in medical management at Johns Hopkins University.